 Typically this is implemented with a reverse proxy server and the username is supplied via a HTTP header field.

-The IQ Server can be configured to accept this kind of SSO configuration in the config.yml file, allowing you to specify the exact header field to be used:
+The IQ Server can be configured to accept this kind of SSO configuration, allowing you to specify the exact header field to be used.

 When using reverse proxy authentication from integration points to IQ Server, Cross-Site Request Forgery (CSRF) protection is enabled by default.
 If an integration does not support CSRF protection, it should be updated to the latest version.
-Alternatively, CSRF protection can be disabled by setting csrfProtectionDisabled: true in the IQ Server configuration.
+Alternatively, CSRF protection can be disabled by setting csrfProtectionDisabled to true.

 logoutUrl property of the

 configuration is only supported from the IQ Server version 1.35.0 and higher.

 In IQ Server release 138 or later

 When upgrading to IQ Server release 138 or later any valid existing reverse proxy authentication configuration in the config.yml file will be migrated to the database.

 After the migration any reverse proxy authentication configuration in the config.yml file will be ignored and considered obsolete.

 This is configured in config.yml file: